 You can be creative with the "spikes."
 You can make them small and have more of them.
 Or make them large and have fewer of them on the dinosaur's back.
-I like to go with four or five "spikes."
+Go with four or five "spikes" to start.

 Simply make a series of small basic balloon twists to approximate "spikes."

 Once you're done making spikes, take the remaining balloon and feed it between the other two segments to lock it in.Continue to 6 of 6 below.